airmast/attitude-feeder/README.md

 Attitude Feeder
 ===============

-MAVLink-compatible tool which listens for AHRS data on a serial interface and transmits it to the Camera Adapter via HTTP.
+MAVLink-compatible tool which listens for AHRS data on a serial or network interface and transmits it to the Camera Adapter via HTTP.

 Requirements
 ------------